MicrosoftDocs/defender-docs/articles/defender-for-cloud/concept-agentless-data-collection.md

 During onboarding, a new custom role is created with minimal permissions required to get instances status and create snapshots.

-On top of that permissions to an existing GCP KMS role are granted to support scanning disks that are encrypted with CMEK.
+In addition, permissions to an existing GCP KMS role are granted to support scanning disks that are encrypted with CMEK.
 The roles are:

 - roles/MDCAgentlessScanningRole granted to Defender for Cloud’s service account with permissions: compute.disks.createSnapshot, compute.instances.get
 - roles/cloudkms.cryptoKeyEncrypterDecrypter granted to Defender for Cloud’s compute engine service agent